-Additional options have been considered by researchers in the community, including OSF 5 , and the Language Archive 6 .
+Additional options have been considered by researchers in the community, including OSF osf.io, and the Language Archive https://archive.mpi.nl/tla/.
 Detailing all their features is beyond the scope of the present paper, but some discussion can be found in Casillas et al. (2019).